Nantero1/ai-first-devops-toolkit/README.md

 - 🎯 **Quality Gates**: Enforce standards through AI-driven validation
 - 🚀 **Autonomous Development**: Enable AI agents to make decisions in your pipelines
 - 🎯 **JIRA Ticket Updates**: Update JIRA tickets based on LLM output
-- 🔗 **Unlimited Integration Possibilities**: Chain it multiple times and use as intelligent glue in your tool stack
+- 🔗 **Unlimited Integration Possibilities**: Chain it multiple times and use as glue code in your tool stack
 ---

 ### Simple structured output example